HOME

 HUNGARY, 2009 postal card for the centenary of the Independent Jesuit Province of Hungary

-The postal card above shows the main altar of the Jesuit Church of the Sacred Heart of Jesus in Budapest, in typical neo-romantic gothic style.
+The postal card above shows the main altar of the Jesuit Church of the Sacred Heart of Jesus in Budapest, in typical neo-romantic Gothic style.
 It also features Fr.
-Jakab Bús, SJ, the first Provincial of the Hungarian Province, the Rose Window of the Church, an outside view, and the organ.
+Jakab Bús, SJ, the first provincial of the Hungarian Province, the Rose Window of the Church, an outside view, and the organ.
 At the bottom the logo of the Centenary Celebration.
 The church in the VIII district of Budapest, Mária utca 25, is still in the possession of the Society and is the locale for a weekly Mass for the English-speaking community.

 HUNGARY, 2009, the image of the Madonna della Strada painted by Festy Mesa which is kept in this church

-Three Other Jesuit Churches in Budpest
+Three Other Jesuit Churches in Budapest

-Scott B220-23HUNGARY, 1961, Stamp Day, Scott B220-3
+, 1961, Stamp Day, Scott B220-3

 in this panoramic view eastward from Buda to Pest, three Jesuit churches may be seen: